jzanetti/matsim-vis/docs/source/index.rst

 - the trafic load statistics for links
 - the agent travel time
 - mode breakdown for each agent (e.g., car, bicyle or public transpotation)
-- policy compoarisons
+- policy comparisons

+The motivations for developing such a package are:

+- To help better understanding MATSim output
+- To identify logic errors in the model setup
+- To provide a flexible and intuitive way to present the MATSim output

-The package is written in *python*, and maintained by Sijin Zhang
+The package is written in *python*, and developed/maintained by Sijin Zhang

+.. note::

    This package is under development please use it with cautious.

-.. note::

    Contact: zsjzyhzp@gmail.com

 Contents